Southern Oral History Program: Research

-Since 2001, much of the SOHP's research effort has been focused on the initiative "The Long Civil Rights Movement: The South Since the 1960s," which documents the history and evolution of the Civil Rights Movement and other parallel movements in the South, such as the women's movement.
+Since 2001, much of the SOHP's research effort has been focused on the initiative "The Long Civil Rights Movement: The South Since the 1960s," which documents the history and evolution of the Civil Rights Movement and other parallel movements in the South, such as the women's movement, but has also frequently turned to local stories of southern communities.
 These interviews focus on three main areas: race and the public schools, economic justice, and gender and sexuality.
 In 2008, the SOHP received a $937,000 grant from the Andrew W. Mellon Foundation to continue to collaborate in their efforts to produce civil rights movement scholarship.
+Since then, the SOHP has partnered with organizations such as the National Museum of African American History and Culture, the Smithsonian, the Library of Congress, and the NAACP Legal Defense and Educational Fund, Inc. to produce oral histories for their collections and engagement work.

 SOHP projects by series

 Though the SOHP collects interviews from independent researchers across the South, most of the collection stems from field work conducted specifically by the SOHP.
 UNC faculty and students along with SOHP staff collect oral histories within the scope of specific interview series developed by the SOHP, listed below.
 Each series has a specific focus, and many contain sub-series.